-- 57. At each stage of the process, e.g. when moving to an additional donor NTS Exit Point the individual donor NTS Exit Point to recipient NTS Exit Point exchange rate will be determined to ensure compliance with the criteria in paragraph 38. - 58.
+- 56. At each stage of the process, e.g. when moving to an additional donor NTS Exit Point the individual donor NTS Exit Point to recipient NTS Exit Point exchange rate will be determined to ensure compliance with the criteria in paragraph 37. - 57.
 Hence all substitutions shall be subject to a limit on the maximum permitted exchange rate of 3:1.
-The limit specified in paragraph 54 ensures that the cap is maintained.
-However, to the extent that some capacity can be substituted from a donor NTS Exit Point at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 59.
+The limit specified in paragraph 53 ensures that the cap is maintained.
+However, to the extent that some capacity can be substituted from a donor NTS Exit Point at, or lower than, 3:1, substitution will be permitted for that quantity of capacity. - 58.
 To validate results, National Grid may consider further donor NTS Exit Points.
-As donor NTS Exit Points are considered in order of potential benefit to the recipient NTS Exit Point it is unlikely that any subsequent donor NTS Exit Points will satisfy the exchange rate limits. - 60.
-The revised NTS baseline exit flat capacities and remaining NTS obligated incremental exit flat capacity (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
+As donor NTS Exit Points are considered in order of potential benefit to the recipient NTS Exit Point it is unlikely that any subsequent donor NTS Exit Points will satisfy the exchange rate limits. - 59.
+The revised Obligated Exit Capacity and remaining Incremental Obligated Exit Capacity (and hence flows) for all potential capacity substitutions shall be verified by network analysis.
 Where such analysis is deemed to result in a "failed" network, the flow at the donor NTS Exit Point(s) (and hence the quantity of capacity substituted from the donor NTS Exit Point(s)) shall be adjusted until the network does not fail or there is no more Substitutable Capacity available.
-In this event the residual investment15 shall be identified. - 61.
+In this event the residual investment needed to facilitate the release of the remaining Incremental Obligated Exit Capacity shall be identified.
+Any such remaining Incremental Obligated Exit Capacity shall be Funded Incremental Obligated Exit Capacity. - 60.
 Where residual investment is identified and the associated cost of this investment is not, in National Grid's sole estimation, adequately covered by the return on such investment, potential capacity substitutions will be adjusted.
-The most economic solution will be proposed taking into account minimum economic investment and substitution quantities. - 62.
-Scenarios where National Grid may regard the return on investment to be inadequate will include, but not be limited to, where the residual investment: - is for a small quantity requiring investment below economic pipeline sizes; - is for a quantity requiring investment at non-standard pipeline/infrastructure sizes or to unsatisfactory connection points to the existing NTS. - 63.
-Where paragraph 61 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment. - 64.
-The appropriate level and combinations of substitution and investment (considering all potential NTS obligated incremental exit flat capacity releases) will be confirmed by network analysis.
-This will be achieved by updating the network model for the revised, post-substitution, NTS baseline exit flat capacity and NTS obligated incremental exit flat capacity levels and residual investment.
-The final step in the substitution analysis that was undertaken shall be reversed, by 0.01GWh/d, (i.e. by increasing the NTS baseline exit flat capacity at the relevant donor NTS Exit Point and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis.
+The most economic solution will be proposed taking into account minimum economic investment and substitution quantities. - 61.
+Scenarios where National Grid may regard the return on investment to be inadequate will include, but not be limited to, where the residual investment: - is for a small quantity requiring investment below economic pipeline sizes: - is for a quantity requiring investment at non-standard pipeline/infrastructure sizes or to unsatisfactory connection points to the existing NTS. - 62.
+Where paragraph 60 applies potential substitutions shall be disregarded to the extent necessary to avoid sub-optimal investment and/or partial substitution where a satisfactory revenue driver has not been approved by the Authority and included in the Licence for the residual investment. - 63.
+The appropriate level and combinations of substitution and investment (considering all potential Incremental Obligated Exit Capacity releases) will be confirmed by network analysis.
+This will be achieved by updating the network model for the revised, post-substitution, Non-incremental Obligated Exit Capacity and Funded Incremental Obligated Exit Capacity levels and residual investment.
+The final step in the substitution analysis that was undertaken shall be reversed, by 0.01GWh/d, (i.e. by increasing the Obligated Exit Capacity at the relevant donor NTS Exit Point and where this impacts on flow, rebalancing will be undertaken) and this shall be validated through network analysis.